looker-open-source/components/internal_docs/getting_started.md

 1. A link to the figma file with a component example
 2. Include a figma link in the [github issue](#https://github.com/looker/lens)

-3. A brief description of the new component
+3. A brief description of the new components behavior, states, and use case.

 #### Step Two: Review & Revise
-Filing an issue triggers a review process to make sure the proposal meets Lens standards including:
+Creating an issue informs the team that you are ready for the review process.
+We review your proposal based on the following criteria:

 1. A well defined spec (e.g. spacing, styling, state)
 2. Proper naming and architecture
 3. Accessibility & localization considerations

+Please note: Issues will be responded to within 24 hours or the next business day.

 #### Step Three: Publish & Socialize

-1. Update github issue and apply engineering label tag to your issue
+1. If you already have a github issue, add additional notes, design updates, specifications and apply engineering label tag to your issue.
 2. Publish your component to the team asset library in figma
-3. Post to the [Design](#) & [Lens](#) slack channel
+3. Share your new component and updated github issue on the [Lens](#) slack channel to let everyone know its ready to use.